-In all cases, we aim at a loss function that reaches values of at most $10^{-6}$, with the vast majority of models reaching $\mathcal{L} \lesssim 10^{-8}$.
 The global error $\varepsilon$ in the PDE can be estimated as $\varepsilon \simeq \sqrt{\mathcal{L}}$ \citep{Urban2025}, corresponding to an estimated precision of $\varepsilon \lesssim 10^{-4}$ as can be seen in Figure~\ref{fig:error_vs_alphamax_3d}, which is deemed sufficient.
 Models with $\varepsilon \gtrsim 10^{-3}$ (to the right of dashed line in the figure) are discarded as they violate the FF condition (see Appendix~\ref{sec:islands}).
-It is worth highlighting that the global errors are typically smaller in cases with non-zero compactness for the same $\alpha_*^{\rm max}$, meaning that we expect GR effects to be correctly captured.
+It is worth highlighting that the global errors are typically smaller in cases with non-zero compactness for the same $\alpha_*^{\rm max}$.
 The actual error in the solution is expected to be lower than the PDE error \cite[again we direct the interested reader to][]{Urban2025}.

 For convenience, we solve the FF equations in compactified Schwarzschild coordinates $(q, \theta, \phi)$, where $q = 1/r, \mu = \cos{\theta}$.
 There are two reasons for this choice.
 First, the coordinates of the training points are of order unity and their intervals are compact, which is optimal for PINN training.
 Second, imposing boundary conditions at infinity becomes straightforward as radial infinity is represented by a single point, $q = 0$, instead of by a box at some some large radius.
 Additionally, we set $R = 1$ in order to simplify the expressions.
 Written explicitly in these coordinates, our system of equations looks as follows: